9 SaaS Website Best Practices

 These instructions should be based on the accompanying copy and where your prospects will likely be in their sales journey when they come across it.

-4. Include Pricing or Pricing Calculators
+4. Include a Pricing Page or Pricing Calculators

-In line with giving customers easy access to the information they’re looking for, we recommend including a pricing tab in your main menu.
+In line with giving customers easy access to the information they’re looking for, we recommend including a pricing page in your main menu.
 This saves both you and your prospects time and resources instead of getting halfway down the sales pipeline only for you both to realize that your solution isn’t within budget.

 If your solution doesn’t have clear, tiered pricing based on general factors, consider adding in a pricing calculator that prospects can use to get a sense of what your solution might cost in their particular situation.